UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 #.
 Re-open the SOLWEIG plugin and use the settings shown below.
    You will use vegetation (cdsm_rotterdam.tif) and ground cover (lc_rotterdam.tif).
    As no TDSM exists we estimate it by using 25% of the canopy height.
 Leave the tranmissivity as 3%.
-   You will use meteorological forcing data from KNMI (Royal Netherlands Meteorological Institute).
+   You will use meteorological forcing data from `KNMI (Royal Netherlands Meteorological Institute) <https://daggegevens.knmi.nl/klimatologie/uurgegevens>`__.
    This data is in UTC 0.
 The solar radiation is global and therefore we have to tick "Estimate diffuse and direct shortwave radiation from global radiation".
 Remember to tick "Save necessary raster(s) for the TreePlanter and Spatial TC tools".
    Specify an output folder that you can easily find.
 Click **Run**.